 How to choose index funds

 How much of each kind of index finance should you have?
-They come in dissimilar flavours.
-Some try to buy every stock in the United States, large or small, so that you have contact to the entire American stock market in one package.
+They come in dissimilar flavors.
+Some try to buy every stock in the United States, large or small so that you have contact with the entire American stock market in one package.
 Others try to buy every bond a company issues in a finicky country.
 Some investment companies sell something called an exchange-traded fund (E.T.F.), which are index resources that are easier to trade.
-Either flavor is fine, since you won’t be buying or selling the funds much anyhow.
+Either flavor is fine since you won’t be buying or selling the funds much anyhow.

-No Help Available?
+Is no Help Available?
 If you’re on your own, one alternative is to pick a single target-date fund made up entirely of index funds and presently shovel all of your retirement savings into that.
-That way, you have all of your savings portioned into an suitable mix that the fund manager will adjust as you get older (and presumably less liberal of risky stocks).
+That way, you have all of your savings portioned into a suitable mix that the fund manager will adjust as you get older (and presumably less liberal of risky stocks).

 Nothing in life is free, yet when it comes to saving for retirement.